anetrebskii/agentic-review/readme.md

 - `temperature`: Temperature setting for the AI model (default: 0.7)

 A sample configuration file is provided in the repository (`sample-config.yml`).

+## Incremental Code Reviews

+This action implements incremental code reviews to avoid reviewing the same code changes multiple times:

+- When the action runs, it looks for the most recent review comments from previous runs
+- It checks the timestamp of the last review and only reviews files that have been modified since that time
+- Files that haven't changed since the last review are automatically skipped
+- This ensures that developers only receive feedback on new or modified code

+Each review comment is timestamped to track when it was created.
+The action uses GitHub's API to:
+1. Find the most recent AI Code Review comments
+2. Compare the timestamp with the commit history of each file
+3. Only process files that have been modified after the last review

+This approach significantly improves the review experience by reducing duplicate feedback while ensuring that all new changes receive proper attention.

 ## Using the JSON Output